XinyiZhangNYU/Kaggle_SVG_Midterm/README.md

 Steps

-Create a new Dataset on Kaggle.
+Create a new Dataset on Kaggle, and name it exactly: final_v5

 Upload the 6 downloaded files to this new dataset.